About Some Client Authors Stopping Updates#

 - Set the download source for geodata to a domestic accelerated download source.

-Currently, the vast majority of proxy tools on the market rely on the GeoIP2 database to determine the geographical location of addresses.
+Currently, the vast majority of proxy tools rely on the GeoIP2 database to determine the geographical location of addresses.
 Their rules usually end with a line like GEOIP, CN

-, which is used to check whether the destination IP address belongs to mainland China, thereby determining whether to connect directly.
+to check whether the destination IP address belongs to mainland China, thus determining whether to connect directly.

 The GeoIP2 database commonly used by these proxy tools comes from MaxMind's GeoLite2 free database.
 This database currently has several issues:

-- Inconvenient access: Since December 30, 2019, registration is required to download.
+- Inconvenient to obtain: Since December 30, 2019, registration is required to download.

-- Large data size: The database is huge, containing global IP address ranges, about 10 MB.
+- Large data volume: The database is huge, containing global IP address ranges, about 10 MB.

-- Low accuracy: It inaccurately determines IP addresses in mainland China, for example, IPs from Alibaba Cloud in Hong Kong are misidentified as being from Singapore or mainland China.
+- Low accuracy: The determination of IP addresses in mainland China is inaccurate; for example, IPs from Alibaba Cloud in Hong Kong are misidentified as being from Singapore or mainland China.

-The large data size is meaningless for most users in mainland China, as they only need to determine whether an IP's geographical location is within mainland China; all other countries' IPs should be proxied or connected directly.
+The large data volume is meaningless for most users in mainland China, as they only need to determine whether an IP's geographical location is within mainland China; all other countries' IPs should be proxied/directly connected.
 Excessive data volume increases loading time and reduces query efficiency.

 In the script we created earlier, we have already included links to download a more concise and suitable IP database for mainland China; now we just need to manually download and replace it.

-- Click on the Clash Verge Rev settings menu, find "Update GeoData", and click to update.
+- Click the settings menu in Clash Verge Rev, find "Update GeoData," and click to update.

-- After the download is complete, right-click the Clash Verge icon in the tray, select 【More】 - 【Restart Application】 to ensure the database is correctly applied.
+- After downloading, right-click the Clash Verge icon in the tray, select 【More】 - 【Restart Application】 to ensure the database is correctly applied.

 How do I ensure that xxx.com does not go through the proxy?#